 Parents can educate children at home if they wish, providing the LA agrees that the child's special educational needs are being met, but the local authority does not have any financial obligations towards children educated at home.

 Increasing numbers of children with special educational needs are educated in mainstream schools with support.
 This policy (inclusion) aims to combat discrimination against people with disabilities and to include them fully in society.

 Parents should choose the educational setting they feel will be best for their child and may feel that their child will receive a more appropriate education in specialist provision.

-Inclusion for deafblind children may also mean education with children with other disabilities (for example, single-sensory impairments).
+Inclusion for children who are deafblind may also mean education with children with other disabilities (for example, single-sensory impairments).